How can you obtain 5G NTN connectivity for your current GEO system?

 • R17: 16QAM

 The maritime use-case is especially interesting for cellular NTN: NTN coverage may be used to support TN infrastructure, but it is far more relevant where there is no TN infrastructure available ie. on the sea for cellular connectivity for logistic tracking or broadband access for sailors.
-Maritime will likely be an attractive use case, but according to both NSR and GSMA, use cases like agriculture, logistics and energy may prove to be more interesting.
+Maritime will likely be an attractive use case, but according to both NSR and GSMA, use cases like agriculture, logistics and energy would also be interesting.

 The smallest spectral bandwidth that is required for NB-IoT operation is 2x200 kHz to allocate 1 DL anchor carrier and 1 UL carrier.
 NB-IoT is designed to fit within the LTE numerology and single carriers are thus only equivalent to the 200kHz, or a single LTE-PRB.